 Impact Essay Prompt:

 At Cornell, our students and alumni share a desire to positively impact the organizations and communities they serve.
-How do you intend to make an impact during the next several years of your education and/or career?
+Taking into consideration your background, how do you intend to make a meaningful impact on an elite MBA community?
 (350 words maximum)